dougpowers/vim-mapper/README.md

 - Tabbed sheets to organize multiple unrelated trees in a single file and move nodes between them

 ## 👩‍💻 Building VimMapper for Yourself
 VimMapper is Open Source Software licensed under the [Apache 2.0 Licence](https://www.apache.org/licenses/LICENSE-2.0.html).
-Feel free to modify, build, and redistribute Vim-Mapper.
+Feel free to modify, build, and redistribute VimMapper.
 The build environment is currently configured for Windows and Linux.
-To build Vim-Mapper for MacOS, changes to the source code may need to be made.
+To build VimMapper for MacOS, changes to the source code may need to be made.
 Full support for MacOS is planned for future releases.

 First, install [rustup](https://rustup.rs).